wojciechfornal/playground/virtualbox/centos7mini-box/base/README.md

 ## Users

-### vagrant (the default, insecure)
+### vagrant

+#### the default, insecure settings

 During OS installation, create default user (administrator) `vagrant` with password `vagrant`.

-Store the default private key somewhere in the host OS.
+Store the default private key somewhere (where SSH expects it to be) in the host OS.
 Here's the content.

 ```text
 -----BEGIN RSA PRIVATE KEY-----